isabella232/SOLR-4449/README.md

 Using
 =======

-Drop the jar from this project into your solr lib dir.
+Drop the jar from this project into "server/solr-webapp/webapp/WEB-INF/lib".
+Due to protected-access modifiers, this jar must be loaded by the same classloader as LBHttpSolrClient.

 Configure your solrconfig.xml with a requestHandler that uses a custom shardHandlerFactory, like: